jhordyess/data-unit-converter/README.md

-# Data units converter
+# Data unit converter

-A simple data units converter.
+A simple data unit converter.

 Use the converter with binary prefixes (recommended), and the traditional prefixes.